christophermccreanor-spec/referencelib/README.md

   two styles supported; MLA, Vancouver and IEEE were deliberately removed to keep the citation engine fast, reliable and low-token (see `planning/05-deployment-plan.md`, section 2, for the reasoning).
-- Manual reference entry for books (with Google Books ISBN lookup), websites, and government/organisational reports, all stored as CSL-JSON.
+- Manual reference entry for books (with Open Library ISBN lookup), websites, and government/organisational reports, all stored as CSL-JSON.
 - Local-only saved-reference list (browser local storage, no account, no server-side storage).